 High-z radiation GEANT simulation (Purdue).
 This work is basically done and a note will be prepared

-HFT+MTD production (Yifei, LBL) for B->J/Psi->muons studies is done and the initial QA was done and presented about a week ago in an MTD meeting.
+HFT+MTD production ( LBL) for B->J/Psi->muons studies is done and the initial QA was done and presented about a week ago in an MTD meeting.

 The Ds work has resumed at UCLA with the help of a graduate student.